 Something about this man made me hurt far worse than anything I’d ever imagined.
 Far worse than being chopped down.
 Far worse than being skinned into a beam.

-~~ Years ago, when I was a small tree, a young boy traveling through the forest with family and friends walked by.
+~~I remembered something from years ago when I was still a small tree.
+A young boy was traveling through the forest with family and friends.
 The Boy stopped, right in front of me, and looked up at me intently.
 His eyes narrowed, as if He was looking far away into the galaxies.
 He gently ran His hand across my bark.
-It felt like He was nourishing me.
+It felt like His touch was comforting me, even nourishing.

-Something about the Boy made me dream beyond the forest.
-I began to hope that one day my wood would be formed into an object of honor and great value.
+Something about the Boy stopping that day made me dream big, to look way beyond my own forest.
+I began to hope that one day my wood would be formed into an object of hope, honor and great value.
 It’s like His gentle little touch gave me a vision beyond myself, one in which I felt destined for great purpose. ~~

 Each step He took drug my base through the dirt, but then we came to a road of stone through town.
 Every time my base drug over the edge of the large stones in the roadway, it would jar the Man’s back and shoulders.
 Each step, in and of itself, was torturous.